realparmesan/Noah-Website/content/posts/2020/2020-season-prize-giving.md

 +++
 # Prize-giving

 Prize-giving for the Frother's 2020 season.
 A season of ups and down with the first year in Sunday league.
 Finishing middle of the league table and taking home imaginary silverware in the plate!
+The prizegiving itself wasn't without controversy as the first member of the Frothers academy, Nia Chester-McAlpine, took down a chunk of the squad with norovirus.
+Luckily there isn't an infection Charles Daily hasn't had, so he was immune.

 # Awards